Updated: Apr 17, 2022

-What are the reasons we self sabotage?
+What are the reasons we self-sabotage?
 It is a defense mechanism that we trigger to protect ourselves.
-When it is overplayed, self sabotage is the enemy within.
+When it is overplayed, self-sabotage is the enemy within.

 Have you slowed down your progress in the name of perfection?
-Do you realize you may be self sabotaging.
+Do you realize you may be self-sabotaging?

-Five common self sabotaging behaviors:
+Five common self-sabotaging behaviors:

-- Focusing on what is not working in your life.
+Focusing on what is not working in your life.
 Constant focus on what is not working right, means you focus on dissatisfaction.
 This is not balanced and causes you to see the glass as empty and not working.
-You may make harsh judgements about yourself and not notice some of the good things happening in your life.
-There are times when focusing on what is not working helps you make improvements but to do that constantly can stifle your sense of purpose and ambition.
+You may make harsh judgments about yourself and not notice some of the good things happening in your life.
+There are times when focusing on what is not working help you make improvements but to do that constantly can stifle your sense of purpose and ambition.

-- Avoiding your feelings by putting obstacles in the way because you fear what may happen if you engage with others.
+Avoiding your feelings by putting obstacles in the way because you fear what may happen if you engage with others.
 Many people fear being rejected.
 To avoid addressing your fear, you may create situations to cause drama and chaos to instigate new problems or unsettle relationships.
-As you look for comfort, you estrange yourself from others to avoid the conflict.
+As you look for comfort, you estrange yourself from others to avoid conflict.

-- Resisting change or being indecisive.
+Resisting change or being indecisive.
 Change involves doing something new.
 Taking a risk to do it a different way.
-If you revert back to what you normally do, that can be self sabotage.
+If you revert back to what you normally do, that can be self-sabotage.
 You continue doing the behavior you say you want to stop.
-You look for comfort by indulging in over-eating, drinking, spending or shopping.
+You look for comfort by indulging in over-eating, drinking, spending, or shopping.
 Declare you want to do something new.
 Change is how you grow.

-Five ways to recognize self sabotage and ways to stop it.
+Five ways to recognize self-sabotage and ways to stop it

 Make effort as important as the outcomes.
-Review how you prepared, who you enlisted to support you, how you collaborated, if you are sharing the success with others.
+Review how you prepared, who you enlisted to support you, how you collaborated, and if you are sharing the success with others.
 Perfection is not always possible but you can still enjoy the process to get something done.